Human rights in Mauritania: Internet freedom

 The OpenNet Initiative (ONI) classified Mauritania as engaged in selective Internet filtering in the political area and found no evidence of filtering in the social, security/conflict, and Internet tools areas in 2009.
 There is no individual ONI country profile for Mauritania, but it is included in the ONI regional overview for the Middle East and North Africa.

 There were no government restrictions on access to the Internet or reports that the government monitored email or Internet chat rooms in 2010.
 Individuals and groups could engage in the peaceful expression of views via the Internet, including by e-mail.
 There is a law prohibiting child pornography with penalties of two months to one year imprisonment and a 160,000 to 300,000 ouguiya ($550 to $1,034) fine.

 Internet access is available in urban areas throughout the country, with home access common among the affluent and internet cafés serving the remainder of the population.
 According to International Telecommunication Union statistics for 2009, approximately 2.28 percent of the country's inhabitants used the Internet.

-Between 16 March and 19 March 2009 and again on 25 June 2009 the news Web site Taqadoumy was blocked.
-On 26 February 2010, Hanevy Ould Dehah, director of Taqadoumy, received a presidential pardon after being detained since December 2009 despite having served his sentence for crimes against Islam and paying all imposed fines and legal fees.
-Dehah, who was originally arrested in June 2009 on charges of defamation of presidential candidate Ibrahima Sarr for publishing an article stating that Sarr bought a house with campaign money from General Aziz.
-Dehah, was sentenced in August 2009 to six months in prison and fined 30,000 ouguiya ($111) for committing acts contrary to Islam and decency.
-The sentencing judge accused Dehah of creating a space allowing individuals to express anti-Islamic and indecent views, based on a female reader's comments made on the Taqadoumy site calling for increased sexual freedom.
+Between 16 March and 19 March 2009 and again on 25 June 2009, the news website Taqadoumy was blocked.
+On 26 February 2010, Hanevy Ould Dehah, Director of Taqadoumy, received a presidential pardon after being detained since December 2009 despite having served his sentence for crimes against Islam and paying all imposed fines and legal fees.
+Dehah, who was originally arrested in June 2009 on charges of defamation of presidential candidate Ibrahima Moctar Sarr for publishing an article stating that Ibrahima Moctar Sarr bought a house with campaign money from General Aziz.
+Ould Dehah was sentenced in August 2009 to six months in prison and fined 30,000 ouguiya ($111) for committing acts contrary to Islam and decency.
+The sentencing judge accused Dehah of creating a space allowing individuals to express anti-Islamic and indecent views, based on a female reader's comments made on the Taqadoumy site, calling for increased sexual freedom.